ameen-a/Stock-Predictor-9000/README.md

 The tool's purpose was twofold: a learning experience of some technologies I was eager explore further - namely machine learning and UI design - as well as somewhat of an homage to my younger self who was, at the time, very interesting in stockbroking.

+NOTE: this tool does not contain statistically sound machine learning techniques.

 ### Prerequisites